 Organic T Shirt Printing: should be just that, we have excellent T-shirt suppliers who deliver a sustainable organic product to us.
-We believe it would be wrong to add PVC to these environmentally friendly T-shirts.
-We screen print with water based inks, and we no longer use plastic film positives to make our screens.
+Therefore it would be wrong to add a PVC print to these environmentally friendly T-shirts.
+All screen prints are made with water based inks, and plastic film positives are no longer used to create the screens.

 Ethical: Free from pesticides, and does not use synthetic fertilisers.
 The benefits are far reaching for those involved in the growing and manufacturing, as well as the end user.
 It is also free from GM (genetic modification).
 Some of the key benefits are outlined here.

 Recycled mixes: The content of these T-shirts can vary a little from one manufacturer to another.
 Generally the cotton content is organic, and pre-consumer.
 It will consist of cuttings from the pattern making process.
 It will usualy contain a percentage of post consumer polyester, from recycled bottles.

-Cotton Alternatives: There are some natural alternative materials to cotton.
-Often used as a percentage mix with organic cotton they are mostly bamboo, hemp, and viscose materials.
+Cotton Alternatives: There are often used as a percentage mix with organic cotton, and are mostly bamboo, hemp, and viscose materials.
 These all have their own pros and cons.
 Some have an intensive production process, but the finished T-shirt will be extremely durable.
 All these alternatives help take the pressure off cotton as a crop.

 Choosing Inks and Print Styles